quietui/quiet/docs/docs/components/icon.md

 ```

 :::info
 For a list of all available icons, please refer to the [Heroicons website](https://heroicons.com/).
-Be careful to copy the name of the icon and _not the SVG code!_
+Be careful to copy the _name_ of the icon and not the SVG code!
 :::

-### Changing the icon family
+### Setting the icon family

 Some libraries have more than one family of icons.
-To specify the icon family, use the `family` attribute.
-The Heroicons library comes with four families: `outline` (default), `solid`, `mini`, and `micro`.
+To specify the family, use the `family` attribute.
+Heroicons has four to choose from: `outline` (default), `solid`, `mini`, and `micro`.

 ```html {.example}
 <quiet-icon family="outline" name="rocket-launch" style="font-size: 24px;"></quiet-icon>